The Divorce Financial Checklist for the Recently Separated

 While an estimated 45% of all marriages in America end in divorce — one every 15 seconds — no situation is quite the same.

-There is heartbreak, of course, but many personal variables to consider.
+There is heartbreak, of course, but also many personal variables to consider.
 Are there kids?
-Are there multiple properties?
-Is there a prenup?
+Do you own multiple properties?
+Did you sign a prenup?
 Is there a shared bank account or equal investments?
+The list can go on and on, which is why the financial steps after divorce will vary from one couple to the next.

 The Comprehensive Divorce Financial Checklist